 Wages Under the Defense Base Act

-Wages are used under the DBA (ie., Defense Base Act) in order to determine an employee's average weekly wage and compensation rate.
-Simply stated, the higher a workers average weekly wage under the Defense Base Act; the higher their compensation rate will be.
+Wages are used under the DBA in order to determine an employee's average weekly wage and compensation rate.
+Simply stated, the higher a workers average weekly wage under the Defense Base Act the higher their compensation rate will be.
 With a higher compensation rate, the injured worker will receive more money for their DBA case.
-Thus, one of the primary goals of an injured worker (i.e., "Claimant") in a Defense Base Act case is proving the highest average weekly wage they can.
+Thus, one of the primary goals of an injured worker (i.e., "Claimant") in a DBA case is proving the highest average weekly wage they can.
 This is done with wage evidence.

-What are and are not "wages" is often the subject of intense dispute in a Defense Base Act and/or Defense Base Act case.
+What are and what are not "wages" is often the subject of intense dispute in a Defense Base Act case.
 Including or not including any particular item in an injured workers wages under the DBA may result in ten of thousands, if not hundreds of thousands of dollars in benefits.
-It can be a really, really big deal to a seriously injured worker and their family.
+It can be a really big deal to a seriously injured worker and their family.

 Under the DBA a "wage" is a money rate received as compensation from an employer, for services rendered by the employee.
 The money paid to an employee must be traceable to an employer.

 Included in wages are gratuities received in the course of employment from others than the employer.
-In other words, tips or payments from others.
+In other words, tips or payments from a third party.